anishanto07/ScalaSampleCode/README.md

 2. Use printWriter to print the output to a text file
 3. Read through each lines of the log file
 4. Filter the lines which contains Error keyword
-5. Print the date and error description using substring
+5. Print the date and error description using substring to a structured format (Table like view)
 6. Close the output file

 # Input